Luidog/fms-api-client/README.md

 > File [./examples/schema/data-schema.json](./examples/schema/data-schema.json)

-Arrays and objects are stringified before being inserted into field or portal data. `limit` and `offset` parameters can be either strings or a numbers.
+Arrays and objects are stringified before being inserted into field or portal data.

-The client will also automatically convert `limit`, `find`, and `offset` parameters into their underscored conterparts as needed.
-Additionally, if a script result can be parsed as JSON it will be automatically parsed for you by the client.

 The client accepts the same sort parameters as the Data API.